H3AR7B3A7/EarlyAngularProjects/README.md

 # Typescript
 [Official Typescript pages](https://www.typescriptlang.org/)

+TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.
+Types provide a way to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly.

 ## Let
 We use 'let' instead of 'var' to make sure our variable doesn't leak outside the scope: